Churches

 All Saints’ Church is placed on a prominent mound above road level, but has a good ramp up to the church on the south side where the main entrance is (Vicarage Lane, where there is a Council car park).
 Inside there are some changes in levels but the main area of the church doesn’t have any steps.
 Please let us know if you require extra assistance – we have spare wheelchairs available in church in case of need in ascending the ramp.

 The united parishes of All Saints’, Madeley and St. Margaret’s, Betley work together with a single Vicar.
 Joint services and other initiatives, rather than naming both churches and both villages, are identified by the use of a single name.
-For more information on services under the heading LIVING STREAMS see below.
+For more information on services under the heading LIVING STREAMS, now at Madeley only, see below.

 All Saints’ Church and the Old School House Viewed from Moss Lane.
 The clock in the tower strikes 7 on the evening of July 26th 2000, disturbing a crow from its lofty roost.